 Example: In one reporting period, Candidate B spends \$5,000 of his own personal funds to purchase political advertising materials.
 He spends \$3,000 at Business One and \$2,000 at Business Two.
 He reports the expenditures as a \$5,000 loan on Schedule E and then itemizes each of the two expenditures as a political expenditure on Schedule F1.
 A year later, Candidate B reimburses himself from political contributions by disclosing the reimbursement on Schedule F1.
-He reports the reimbursement on Schedule F1.
-Candidate B is the payee, the category of the expenditure is "Loan Repayment/Reimbursement," and "political expenditure made from personal funds reported as a loan" is an acceptable brief description.
+He reports the F1.
+He reports the expenditure is "Loan Repayment/Reimbursement," and "political expenditure made from personal funds reported as a loan" is an acceptable brief description.